Prexto/domain-ip-lookup/README.md

-# Domain IP and Data Scraper
+# Domain IP Lookup and BASIC Data Scraper

 This Python script provides functionalities to get the IP address of a domain and perform basic web scraping to extract detailed information from the website.